dorfsmay/jsground/README.md

 * Add an option to not use "use strict"
 * confirm the dev console cannot be opened via JavaScript
 * add warning that messages and errors go to the browser console
+* Add an inline editor, code completion?
-* switch to a proper build (there was going to be no build, then a really small one, then the wheel was reinvented...)
+* Switch to a proper build (there was going to be no build, then a really small one, then the wheel was reinvented...)
-* possibly switch to a light framework
+* Possibly switch to a light framework